jacobobryant/biff/slate/source/index.html.md

 Some differences:

- - Biff has a long-running JVM/Clojure backend instead of an ephemeral Node/ClojureScript backend => better library ecosystem IMO and lower response times/no cold start.
+ - Biff has a long-running JVM/Clojure back end instead of an ephemeral Node/ClojureScript back end => better library ecosystem IMO and lower response times/no cold start.
  - Firebase has way more features and is vastly more mature.
  - Biff is open-source + self-hosted => you have total control.
 If there's anything you don't like, you can fix it.